clach04/puren_tonbo/README.md

 The aes256.zip file can also be read/written by WinRAR, WinZIP, etc. that support AES zip files.

-For example, 7z can read but not write AES zip files:
+For example, 7z can read but and write AES zip files:

+    7z a -tzip -mem=AES256 -ptest README.aes256.zip README.md
     7z x -ptest README.aes256.zip

 #### VimCrypt